BYLAWS OF RESTORE THE FOURTH, INC.

 SR 5.4: Membership Required for Leadership Positions

 In order for a person to hold any elected or appointed volunteer leadership position at any level of RT4, including membership on a national committee, that person must be a member in good standing of RT4.
-No individual shall be added to any committee or Board of RT4 until he or she has become a member.
+No individual shall be added to any committee or Board of RT4 until they

 Bylaw 6: MEETINGS AND VOTING